 Tour assembles from 1630 at Madingley Hall.
 1830 welcome and introduction with Kate Romano, CEO of Stapleford Granary.
 After dinner music.

 Full day at Stapleford Granary.
-Morning: introductory lecture with Tim Blanning followed by an exploration of musical developments with Sandy Burnett and vocal illustrations performed by Robin Horgan (tenor) with John Bryden (piano), including works by Handel and Haydn.
+Morning: introductory lecture with Tim Blanning followed by an illustrated exploration of musical developments during the Enlightenment with Sandy Burnett and a song recital featuring Robin Horgan (tenor) with John Bryden (piano), including works by Handel and Haydn.
 Afternoon: music and discussion led by Margaret Faultless and the ensemble Music for Awhile, including a performance of Haydn's Symphony No 45 in F sharp minor 'Farewell'.

-Morning lecture at Madingley Hall with John Deathridge.
-Transfer to Stapleford Granary for an introduction to artistic developments during the Enlightenment, followed by a ‘Roadshow’ masterclass in ceramics with Lars Tharp.
-Afternoon: lecture with Kate Romano on the evolution of the concert hall, followed by an operatic recital with members of the Guildhall including William Searle (tenor): Enlighten Up!
+Morning lecture at Madingley Hall with John Deathridge: Beethoven's Enlightenment.
+Transfer to Stapleford Granary for an introduction to artistic developments during the Enlightenment, followed by a ‘Roadshow’ masterclass of Enlightenment treasures with Lars Tharp.
+Afternoon: lecture with Kate Romano on the evolution of the concert, followed by a recital with Lara Müller (soprano) and William Searle (tenor): Enlighten Up!
 The mythical, immoral, complex and surprisingly ordinary characters of Enlightenment opera - including works by Mozart.
 Pre-dinner music at Madingley Hall.

-Morning art history lecture with Charles Hind exploring Neoclassicism during the Enlightenment.
+Morning art history lecture at Madingley Hall with Charles Hind exploring Neoclassicism during the Enlightenment.
 Tour disperses c.
 1200 at Madingley Hall.

 24 Oct — 27 Oct 2021